-EstNbr EstName NR# HIMP Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH451 503292 0N-1 No 03/20/201 04C02 313.15(a)(1) HATS Category: VIII Stunning Effectiveness On March 20, 2015 at approximately 1351 while observing stunning of hogs in the suspect pen, (b) (6) observed the following noncompliance.
-Two employees properly restrained a hog with a sort board.
-The primary shooter placed the captive bolt gun to the skull of the hog and activated the gun, which made an abnormal muffled sound.
+EstNbr EstName NR# НІМР Date Task Regs Description M244I Tyson Fresh Meats, Inc GEH231 703152 4N-2 No 03/24/201 04C02 313.15(a)(1) HATS Category: VIII Stunning Effectiveness On March 24, 2015 at approximately 1403 while observing stunning of hogs in the suspect pen, (b) (6) observed the following noncompliance.
+Two employees restrained a hog with a sort board.
+The primary shooter placed the captive bolt gun (#11) to the skull of the hog and activated the gun, which made an abnormal muffled sound.
 After the gun went off the hog began vocalizing.
-The backup shooter immediately noticed that the hog was not effectively stunned.
-The preloaded backup gun he was holding was used to immediately apply a second shot, which rendered the hog unconscious.
-The primary shooter explained that he could tell the gun did not fire normally stating that the bolt did not penetrate the skull.
+The hog got up from its sternal position and moved away from the shooters.
+A member of management was able to immediately restrain the hog into the (b) (4) bucket which was located directly next to the hog.
+At that time the preloaded backup gun that the secondary shooter was holding was used to immediately apply a second shot, which rendered the hog unconscious.
 Inspection of the skull after the hog was stunned revealed proper placement of the captive bolt gun with one complete hole penetrating the skull.
-The captive bolt gun was taken out of service to be inspected and serviced by maintenance and was replaced with an additional gun (b) (6) was called out to the barn following the incident.
-He was notified verbally and now in writing with this NR of the establishment's failure to comply with the regulatory requirements of 9 CFR 313.15(a)1.
-At that time the barn was placed into Category C status, which requires 100% monitoring of the stunning process.
+Removal of the skin over the skull revealed one complete hole into the skull with one adjacent crescent shaped indentation of the skull.
+The captive bolt gun (#11) was taken out of service to be inspected and serviced by maintenance and was replaced with an additional gun.
+At that time A(b) (6) requested a meeting with (b) (6) and Plant Manager Wayne Kies prior to proceeding with stunning of the remainder of the hogs in the suspect pen. (b) (6) was present at the time of the incident and was notified verbally and now in writing with this NR of the establishment's failure to comply with the regulatory requirements of 9 CFR 313.15(a)1.
+A similar NR was documented earlier in the day on 3/24/15 NR#GEH5614032824N/1.

-12:23 Friday, August 12, 2016 44 Table: Noncompliance Reports in Response to FP_2312_Humane_Handling_NRs
+12:23 Friday, August 12, 2016 45 Table: Noncompliance Reports in Response to FP\2312\Humane\Handling\NRs